Six Nations 2026: Odds, favourites, predictions, fixtures and results

 • Ladbrokes brings you all you need to know about the Six Nations 2026

-• France are the current favourites with England and Ireland nearest challengers
+• France are the current favourites with Scotland and Ireland nearest challengers

-OnS SEO Sports 960x540 ENGLAND AND IRELAND BATTLE FOR FRANCE S SIX NATIONS CROWN (UK)
+OnS SEO Sports 960x540 SCOTLAND AND IRELAND BATTLE TO HALT FRANCE S SIX NATIONS CHARGE (UK)

 Bet builder boost